-Many website owners are always asking what the benefits of link building are and why they should implement it into their marketing strategy.
+Many website owners are always asking what the benefits of link building are and why they should implement it into their digital marketing strategy.

 The crucial role of SEO is to bring in as many organic traffic sessions as possible, which is something that can not only be improved through link building – but be vital for it.

 One of the primary reasons why a solid backlink profile is beneficial to your overall SEO strategy is that it builds trust both with search engines as well as visitors.